 Extension Value

 OCSP Respo onse Status successful (0x0)

 Response T уре Basic OCSP Response

 Version 1 (0x0)

 Responder ID Same as the subject key identifier listed in the signing certificate.

 Produced A t [the time at which this response was signed]

 Responses

 Certificate ID

 Hash Algorithm Sha1

 Issuer Name Hash Hash of issuer's DN

 Issuer Key Hash Hash of issuer's public key

 Serial Number CertificateSerialNumber

-Cert Status Good/Revoked
+Cert Status Good/Revoked/Unknown

 Revocation Time (if Revoked) [The time at which the certificate was revoked or placed on hold]

-Reason Cod le If present SHALL contain a value permitted for CRLs, as specified in
+Reason code If present SHALL contain a value permitted for CRLs, as specified in

 Section 7.2.2.

 This Update [The most recent time at which the indicated certificate status is

 known by the responder to have been correct]

 Next Update [The time at or before which newer information will be available about

 the status of the certificate.]

-Signature Algorithm sha256WithRSAEncryption or sha384WithRSAEncryption or ecdsa-
+Signature A lgorithm sha256WithRSAEncryption

-with-SHA256 or ecdsa-with-SHA384

-If an OCSP response is for a Root CA or Subordinate CA Certificate, including Cross Certificates, and that certificate has been revoked, then the revocationReason field within the RevokedInfo of the CertStatus SHALL be present.

-Effective 2020-09-30, the CRLReason indicated SHALL contain a value permitted for CRLs, as specified in Section 7.2.2.
+If an OCSP response is for a Root CA or Subordinate CA Certificate, including Cross Certificates, and that certificate has been revoked, then the revocationReason field within the RevokedInfo of the CertStatus MUST be present and MUST contain a value permitted for CRLs, as specified in Section 7.2.2.